Find Affordable College Courses

 High Point, NC

-High Point University did quite well in this year’s ranking of the most popular places for allied health professions students to get a master’s degree.
-It came in at #6 on the list.
-High Point is a moderately-sized private not-for-profit school located in the city of High Point.
+With a ranking of #6, High Point University did quite well on this year’s most popular schools for allied health professions students working on their master’s degree.
+High Point is a medium-sized private not-for-profit school located in the midsize city of High Point.

 Of the 43 students majoring in allied health at High Point, 19% are male and 81% are female.